These are the characters from the original animated series ThunderCats (1985).

 - Knight of Cerebus: Any scene with them immediately loses the show's more cheerful side and they display no comical traits whatsoever unlike the other villains.

-- Pet the Dog: Even the powers of evil and wickedness have their off days: Lost in the ruins of his pyramid on New-Thundera, a distressed Mumm-Ra can only communicate with his home on earth through the cauldron telling his saddened dog how much he misses him.
+- Pet the Dog: Even the powers of evil and wickedness have their off days: Lost in the ruins of his pyramid on New-Thundera, a distressed Mumm-Ra can only communicate with his home on Third Earth through the cauldron telling his saddened dog how much he misses him.
 The Ancient Spirits of Evil reunite him with his beloved pet.
 After rescinding his exile from "The Last Day" they also bother to bring back Ma-Mutt.
 Finally, after Mumm-Ra's many failures, they admit to him that they may have underestimated the Thundercats and provide him with help rather than punishment.

 - Red Eyes, Take Warning: The eyes of the beast statues in the black pyramid light up whenever they become involved (transforming/resurrecting Mumm-Ra) or are angered.
 Examples for the latter are when Lynx-O and Cheetara entered the pyramid's inner sanctum, when Mumm-Ra declared he had no need for them anymore, and most jarringly when the Thundercats destroyed the black pyramid and left without noticing the furious glowing eyes amongst the rubble.